 - 2.1 The draft Corporate Plan is attached as Annex 1.
 It identifies several priorities and describes for each the actions it proposes to take, how outcomes will be measured and the support mechanisms.
-The priorities most relevant to the work of this committee are: - Meeting housing needs; - Shaping our place now and for future generations; - Protecting our climate, coast and natural world; - Caring for our facilities, neighbourhoods and open spaces in a modern and responsive way; - Maximising the benefits of economic growth and investment; - Supporting our high-quality business base and economic centres to thrive and grow.
+The priorities most relevant to the work of this committee are: - Empowering our residents to live healthy, connected and fulfilling lives; - Shaping our place now and for future generations; - Protecting our climate, coast and natural world; - Caring for our facilities, neighbourhoods and open spaces in a modern and responsive way.